-After spending most of their professional career in the closet, Lukas Robuck chose The Portland MBA because of PSU’s progressive reputation and the graduate program’s focus on stakeholders, not just shareholders.
+After spending most of their professional career in the closet, Luna Robuck chose The Portland MBA because of PSU’s progressive reputation and the graduate program’s focus on stakeholders, not just shareholders.

-Lukas and their partner just launched their retail plant nursery, Stingray Botanicals, out of Eugene, Oregon.
+Robuck and their partner launched their retail plant nursery, Stingray Botanicals, out of Eugene, Oregon.
 As a certified and registered Benefit Company, Stingray Botanicals has a strong commitment to equity and sustainability, including providing competitive career opportunities for queer, trans and nonbinary communities.

 The seed for the business was planted in 2015 when Robuck started to collect houseplants to support their mental health.
 “On the cold, rainy winter days in Portland I would go to the local nurseries to surround myself with lush foliage and enjoy the warm humid air.
 Buying plants and caring for them in my home helped to improve my mental state and give me something to be responsible for other than myself.”